RainChan07/APU_FYP/README.md

 # App Lock for Mobile Device (ALMD)
-Particularly for Android devices only.
+Note -- Particularly for Android devices only.

-Must allow Accessibility Service in the device Settings
+Important -- Must allow Accessibility Service in the device Settings